-An Investment Policy was approved by the Board on 11th January 2017.
+An Investment Policy was approved by the Board on 11th July 2018.
 The aim of the policy is to ensure funds that the Trust does not immediately need to cover anticipated expenditure are invested to maximise its income but with minimal risk.
 The aim is to research where funds may be deposited applying prudency in ensuring there is minimum risk.
 The trustees do not consider the investment of surplus funds as a primary activity, rather as good stewardship and as and when circumstances allow.
-Due to the trust not receiving its donation due on conversion until the end of the fiscal year no investments have been made to date.
+The trustees have approved the opening of two investment accounts in which to deposit surplus funds.
+This will be done next academic year.

-c.
+d.
 Principal risks and uncertainties

 The Trust works with a central risk register identifying the major risks, to which the trust is exposed, and identifying actions and procedures to mitigate those risks.
-This register is approved and monitored by the Trust Board with the committees reviewing the specific risks they have been allocated to monitor.
-The Trust has continued to strengthen its risk management processes by working with a corporate risk management specialist who is supporting the trustees in developing their risk management strategy.
-The principal risks facing the Trust are outlined below:
+This register is approved and monitored by the Trust Board and Local Governing Bodies.
+The principal risks facing the Trust are outlined below;

-- The Trust has considerable reliance on continued Government funding through the ESFA and Essex County Council, and there is no assurance that Government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms; - Failures in governance and/or management the risk in this area arises from potential failure to effectively manage the Trust's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The trustees continue to review and ensure that appropriate measures are in place to mitigate these risks and the trustee board is currently undergoing a restructure to ensure the board has the appropriate range of skills to governance the Trust effectively: - The continuing success of the Trust is dependent on continuing to maintain the outstanding education provision it currently delivers.
+- The Trust has considerable reliance on continued Government funding through the EFA and Essex County Council, and there is no assurance that Government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms; - Failures in governance and/or management the risk in this area arises from potential failure to effectively manage the Trust's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The trustees continue to review and ensure that appropriate measures are in place to mitigate these risks and the trustee board is currently undergoing a restructure to ensure the board has the appropriate range of skills to governance the Trust effectively; - The continuing success of the Trust is dependent on continuing to maintain the outstanding education provision it currently delivers.
 To mitigate this risk trustees, ensure that pupil progress and outcomes are closely monitored and reviewed; - The Trust is reliant on the quality of its staff.
 The trustees monitor and review policies, procedures and recruitment to ensure continued development and training of staff, as well as ensuring there is clear succession planning; - All organisations run the risk of fraud and mismanagement of funds.
 The Trust has appointed an independent professional to carry out auditing work on financial systems and records as required by the Academy Financial Handbook.
 All finance staff receive training to keep up to date with financial practice requirements and develop their skills in this area; - To support the expansion of The Trust a new and emergent leadership structure is currently being developed.
 As with any new structure this will take time to embed and trustees will ensure support is provided to personnel in new posts and that staff performance and standards are monitored.